News | 19 May 2025

 Examples:

-❌ Tom has never raced, but his pony was placed in a Point-to-Point last year with a previous rider – the pony makes them ineligible.
+❌ Tom has raced a few times in Beginners and Novice (and never won), but his pony won a Point-to-Point last year with a previous rider – the pony makes them ineligible.

 🔵 INTERMEDIATE